bscottm/its/doc/networking.md

 # TCP/IP

-Currently, networking is only supported under the KLH10 and SIMH KA10 and KL10 emulators.
+Currently, networking is only supported under the KLH10, SIMH KA10 and KL10 emulators.
 The SIMH KS10 does not have the necessary support.
 As of this release, only the ITS monitor, host table tools, and binary host table are installed.